Military & Veteran Students

 The Yellow Ribbon Program allows UC to partner with the VA to contribute funds to our veterans' unmet tuition and fee charges when their tuition and fees charges exceed the amount payable under Chapter 33.
 UC can contribute up to 50 percent of veterans' unmet costs; the Department of Veterans Affairs will match the amount.

-University of Cincinnati Yellow Ribbon Program
+UC Yellow Ribbon Program

 Students will be allotted Yellow Ribbon benefits on a first-come, first-served basis up to the established student-category maximums.